severude/Gulp-Build/README.md

 gulp build - Runs the clean, scripts, styles, and images tasks.
 Copies all project files to the dist folder.

 gulp - Runs the build task and serves the project on a local web server.
+Changes to any SCSS file runs styles and reloads the browser to display the changes.